OSGConnect/OUTDATED-tutorial-fsurf/README.md

 the argument `myuser` is your username and `mypassword` is your password for your OSG Connect account.

-##  Check the setup of fsurf
+###  Check the fsurf setup and options

-To check the setup of `fsurf`, invoke the help argument.
+To check the initial set up of `fsurf` on OSG Connect or your laptop (desktop), invoke the help argument.

       $ fsurf --help